sassoftware/sasoptpy/doc/guide/models.rst

    m.include(y)
    print(m)

-A constraint can be dropped using :func:`Model.drop_constraint` method.
+A constraint can be dropped using :meth:`Model.drop_constraint` method.
-Similarly, a set of constraints can be dropped using :func:`Model.drop_constraints`.
+Similarly, a set of constraints can be dropped using :meth:`Model.drop_constraints`.

 .. ipython:: python